Query Book in DataGrip

 Hello!
 No long preamble, we have begun our DataGrip 2019.2 EAP!
 Let’s look at what’s inside.
 Services tool window All our IDEs now have a new tool window called Services.
 In DataGrip, you can observe and manage all the connections there.
 Here is how it looks: Every connection has its own node under the corresponding data source.
 If the small green light on the icon is on, it means tha

 Hello everybody!
 We are excited to release DataGrip 2019.1 today!
 As usual, we thank all our early adopters who have helped us make the IDE better during this release cycle.
 If you wish to see the detailed overview of this update, please visit our What’s new page.
 Read on for a list of all the enhancements waiting for you in 2019.1.
-Support for new databases In this release cycle, we f
+Support for new databases In this release cycle, we focused a

 Top 9 SQL Features of DataGrip You Have to Know